What Is Mercury?

 When mercury gets in lakes or waterways, it can undergo a natural chemical change which converts it to a more deadly form.
 This form can contaminate the food chain by building up in the tissues of fish and wildlife, and the humans who eat them.

 We are recommending that you please follow the instructions shown on the U.S. Environmental Protection Agency's (EPA's) website.
 It provides instructions on how to handle and dispose of mercury related products.
-Specifically, you can take the mercury-containing item to our Hoursehold Hazardous Waste (HHW) site in Mishawaka for proper disposal.
+Specifically, you can take the mercury-containing item to our Hoursehold Hazardous Waste (HHW) site for proper disposal.